 Problems with HCG testing can occur if you have earlier been given HCG (human chorionic gonadotropin) injections for inducing ovulation.
 Normally, this exogenous HCG is excreted by the body in 10 days; but sometimes it can linger on.
 This is why, if the HCG level is very low, the test may need to be repeated, to confirm that the level is increasing.

 During the very early pregnancy, HCG levels are the only way of monitoring the pregnancy.
-HCG levels which do not increase as rapidly as they should may mean that there is a problem with the pregnancy - the embryo may miscarry because it is unhealthy; or the pregnancy could be an ectopic pregnancy.
+HCG levels do not increase as rapidly as they should mean that there is a problem with the pregnancy - the embryo may miscarry because it is unhealthy, or the pregnancy could be an ectopic pregnancy.
 Differentiating between the two conditions is obviously important, and this is where vaginal ultrasound plays a key role.

 Remember that the HCG is produced by the placenta, and not the embryo.
 This means that the HCG levels may continue to rise even if you have a non-viable pregnancy ( also known as an anembryonic pregnancy or missed abortion).